The author is a guitarist and bassist with over 35 years of experience as a musician.

-If you’ve been working hard at this guitar thing for a while you are no longer a beginner.
-But don’t get too excited: You know you’re not an expert yet either!
+If you’ve been working hard at this guitar thing for a while, you are no longer a beginner.
+But don’t get too excited.
+You know you’re not an expert yet either.
 Hold your head up high and proudly declare you are an intermediate guitarist!

 You’re going to expect more from your guitar from here on out.
 No longer will you play an instrument that’s simply good enough to practice and learn on.
-You’re probably ready to get into a band, if you aren’t in one already, and your guitar should look the part of an instrument that’s fit for the stage.
-Most importantly, it has to sound great, and be able to carry you through songwriting, rehearsals, gigs and maybe even some studio recording.
+You’re probably ready to get into a band if you aren’t in one already, and your guitar should look the part of an instrument that’s fit for the stage.
+Most importantly, it has to sound great and be able to carry you through songwriting, rehearsals, gigs, and maybe even some studio recording.

-This article is intended to help you get started on your quest to find the right guitar.
+This article should help you get started on your quest to find the right guitar.
 Here you’ll find my top recommended guitars for intermediate players, with entries for just about every style of music you can think of.

 So, let’s get on with it.
 Here is my list of the top electric guitars for intermediate players.

-Epiphone Les Paul Standard
+2. Epiphone Les Paul Standard

 Hardware and electronics have seen improvements across the board on Epiphone guitars as well, and today more than ever the Epiphone Les Paul is a guitar you shouldn’t hesitate to take to a gig.

 Really, your preference likely won't come down to quality, as both brands are very comparable.
 More likely, you will make your choice based on your own style.
-If that still confuses you, then its time to learn more about the differences between the Strat and the Les Paul.
+If that still confuses you, then it's time to learn more about the differences between the Strat and the Les Paul.

-PRS SE Standard 24
+3. PRS SE Standard 24

-This guitar may be priced right, but from the pretty and comfortable double-cutaway body design right now to the bird inlays on the fretboard it has what it takes to call itself a PRS.
+This guitar may be priced right, but from the pretty and comfortable double-cutaway body design right now to the bird inlays on the fretboard, it has what it takes to call itself a PRS.

 The SE Standard 24 features a mahogany body and set mahogany neck with a 24-fret rosewood fingerboard.
 The pickups are PRS-designed humbuckers controlled via a 3-way switch and one each volume and tone control.
 Hardware includes a PRS-designed tremolo and locking tuners.